 Herbal lotions are liquids prepared for external application and are usually used for protecting or healing the skin.
-They contain one or more herbs and a water, alcohol, witch-hazel, or an oil base.
+They contain one or more herbs and a water, alcohol, witch-hazel, or vegetable oil base.
 Facial toners, astringents, and body moisturizers are all lotions.
 The healing properties of lotions are absorbed directly into the skin.
 Lotions can become creams, ointments, or salves with the addition of waxes, fats, or starches to act as thickening agents.

 Teas are a popular way to get the healing properties of herbs into the body.
 Teas are made out water and plant material including leaves, flowers, seeds, berries, bark, stems, roots and tubers.
-Mint, basil, thyme, and other culinary teas are usually made from leaves.
+Mint, basil, thyme, and other culinary herbal teas are usually made from leaves.
 Chamomile and calendula teas are made from flower petals.
 Rose hip and juniper teas are made from seeds and berries.
 Cinnamon, white oak, and wild cherry teas come from the inner bark of trees.
 Dandelion tea can be the root, the leaves, or the flowers.
 Try single teas before experimenting with different blends.
-Most teas -- like mint and catnip -- are safe for children but some are not -- so do your research or consult a healthcare professional.
+Most teas -- like mint and catnip -- are safe for children but some are not -- so do your research or consult a healthcare professional when treating children.

 Herbal preparations like tinctures and ointments keep best refrigerated in dark-colored glass jars with tight lids.
 Dried herbs keep well in paper sacks stored in a dry, ventilated attic.
 Herbs need to be protected from dampness, high heat, and insects.